CS234319/safot/Material/Tutorials/sml/introduction.md

 ---

 ### What's SML?

 born 1985. named Standard ML = Meta Language...

-  - the 1970s, Robin Milner and group working at Edinburgh University on "LCF", a  theorem proover.
+* the 1970s, Robin Milner and group working at Edinburgh University on "LCF", a  theorem proover.
-  - to makes the user had to interact with LCF
+* to makes the user had to interact with LCF
-  - ML invented as an embedded scripting language of LCF
+* ML invented as an embedded scripting language of LCF
-  - many ad-hoc independent implementations, many new ideas
+* many ad-hoc independent implementations, many new ideas
-  - 1997: first real standard
+* 1997: first real standard

 <!--vert-->

 ### Why SML?

-- exemplar of functional programming
+* exemplar of functional programming
-  - functional = forget about variables
+  * functional = forget about variables
-  - functional = functions are values
+  * functional = functions are values
-  - functional = higher leverl functions
+  * functional = higher leverl functions
-  - ...
+  * ...
-- exemplar of **type safe** functional programming
+* exemplar of **type safe** functional programming
-  - safe=
-    - strongly typed: no type error can go undetected
+  * strongly typed: no type error can go undetected
-    - statically typed: all type erors are detected at compile time
+  * statically typed: all type erors are detected at compile time
-- influenced: Haskell, OCaml, Scala, F#, ...
+* influenced: Haskell, OCaml, Scala, F#, ...

 <!--vert-->

 ### More on SML

 main applications:

-- research
+* research
-- teaching
+* teaching
-- few industrial applications
+* few industrial applications

 <!--vert-->